BushelScript/help/docs/internal/index.md

 ---
-title: Internal
+title: BushelScript Internals – Introduction
-sidebar_label: …
+sidebar_label: Introduction
 ---

-_Nothing here yet!_

-This category is for anything internal to the BushelScript infrastructure, such as component listings, translation file format, and API descriptions for language module creation.
+Welcome to the BushelScript internals docs.
+Please select a topic in the sidebar.